Bewketget/alx-system_engineering-devops/0x00-shell_basics/README.md

-script for the absolute path name of the current working directory
+Display contents of the current directory in a long format